yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/teams.md

 Microsoft Teams is a communication and collaboration platform that combines workplace chat, video meetings, file storage, and application integration.

-This integration will let you connect your yellow messenger bot with Microsoft Team Channel.
+This integration will let you connect your Yellow.ai bot with Microsoft Team Channel.
 Using Azure bot service you can create bot and connect with different channels including MS Team.
 The message that users send can be received at YM configured endpoint and YM bot would be able to reply to the conversation on both Personal chat or channels on MS Team.

 How does an MS Teams app integrate with YM?
 ![](https://lh4.googleusercontent.com/TysvA6st4vsK9LOkPrVJTzon6rjovsUoX3oOulcvG_6H77Tm0tUNmOpR4E286GMnSW-vhOzUba_QvGUiYuhWJh6QVahH57ncdNYG8oMHtrpSZSsi2AOENSQ4LsphXnMwab1VH3vN)